lucapasquale/botchini/README.md

 The bot needs the following env_vars:

  - `PORT` : Port to run on.
-Defaults to 3010
+Defaults to 4000
- - `HOST` : The url your bot is running on, so ir can receive webhooks from Twitch
+ - `PHX_HOST` : The url your bot is running on, so ir can receive webhooks from Twitch
  - `POSTGRES_URL` : The url to connect to your postgres db
  - `DISCORD_TOKEN` : Token for your Discord Bot
  - `TWITCH_CLIENT_ID` : Client ID for your Twitch application